 Through our actions, projects and activities we are striving to primarily create a better and more humane world.
 Compassion and solidarity shall remain foundations for our future actions.

-The first humanist conference in Croatia gathered humanist, feminist and secular activists from ex-Yugoslav countries (mostly from Croatia and Serbia) and world known secular activists and thinkers.
-This humanist gathering enabled meeting of larger group of people from Croatia, who otherwise are unable to attend humanist conferences or have no other opportunities to explore humanist thought, and provided them with opportunity to get familiar with opinions of renown thinkers from country and abroad.
+The first Humanist Conference in Croatia gathered humanist, feminist, and secular activists from ex-Yugoslav countries (mostly from Croatia and Serbia) and world-known secular activists and thinkers.
+This humanist gathering enabled the meeting of a larger group of people from Croatia, who otherwise are unable to attend humanist conferences or have no other opportunities to explore humanist thought, and provided them with the opportunity to get familiar with the opinions of renowned thinkers from the country and abroad.

 Special attention was given to the physicians that demand control of appeal to conscience in Croatia since the appeal to conscience is the biggest obstacle to the consummation of women’s right to abortion in our country.

 Elisabeth O’Casey, director of advocacy of IHEU, informed the Croatian and Serbian activists about the international human rights practices connected to the religious opposition to women’s rights and the religious sanction of discrimination of women and LGBT people.
 On the other side, A. C. Grayling gave a speech about the philosophical foundations of the irreligious worldview, which is something that can be rarely heard in ex-Yugoslav countries.

 The conference strengthened persons who were activists in respect to discussed topics and removed prejudices and fears in those that were previously only bystanders.
 We are particularly proud that we were able to reassert the term «humanism» in Croatian public discourse since this term almost disappeared in the last ten years or was only occasionally mentioned with certain historic figures and even incorrectly only in respect to humanitarian work.